-This creamy, hearty Turkey Stew is a delicious way to use up leftover turkey!
+This thick and hearty Turkey Stew is a delicious way to use up leftover turkey!
 So comforting and cozy, there’s no better way to transform your leftovers.
 Of course you can swap out leftover chicken in this stew as well, it just depends on what you have available.

 Of course, you can swap out chicken in the recipe, too.
 We have a Chicken Stew recipe that is similar to this stew, but the recipes are both interchangeable with either chicken or turkey.